siddinc/finger_count_recognition/Readme.md

 `model2.h5` has the following accuracy metrics:
   - Training accuracy = 99.62%
   - Validation accuracy = 100.00%
-> - `model2.h5` was trained for 20 epochs with a batch size of 180
+> `model2.h5` was trained for 20 epochs with a batch size of 180
-> - `model1.h5` is not used in the code as it has lower training and validation accuracy than `model2.h5`

 ## Instructions to run:
 - Using `anaconda`: